 The dough from which challah has been taken is said to be filled with blessings.
-The Talmud, Judaism's oral tradition, teaches that this ritual was so cherished that young single women would save their money all week so they would have enough money to buy the ingredients to make challah and perform the commandment of taking challah from the dough.
+The Talmud, Judaism's oral tradition, teaches that this ritual was so cherished that young single women would save their money to buy the ingredients to make challah and perform the commandment of taking challah from the dough.
 The blessings derived from this practice were seen as the foundation of their future homes.

-Today, this commandment is still treasured and practiced by Jews around the world, albeit in a modified fashion since we no longer have the Holy Temple in Jerusalem nor priests to whom we would give our dough.
-However, in this month's study we will learn how this ancient practice brings rich blessings to our lives even today, and from it, we learn the spiritual lesson that "man does not live on bread alone but on every word that comes from the mouth of the LORD" (Deuteronomy 8:3).
+Today, this commandment is still treasured and practiced by Jews around the world.
+In this month's study we will learn how this ancient practice brings rich blessings to our lives even today, and from it, we learn the spiritual lesson that "man does not live on bread alone but on every word that comes from the mouth of the LORD" (Deuteronomy 8:3).